AleoStacy/Calendar/README.md

-# Strengths-and-Weaknesses-cousera
+# Calendar
-Examples of Strengths and Weaknesses for Job Interviews
+a simple calender in HTML, CSS and Javascript.